List of minor Finnish deities: Juonetar

 Juonetar, Juonitar or Uramatar is a haltija or goddess who only appears in two written down runic songs, one being from Kainuu and the other from Ladoga Karelia.
 Both songs are spells or prayers for hunting forest reindeer.
 For this reason, Martti Haavio identified Juonetar as the Mother of Reindeer.
 The songs ask Juonetar to make her "lines" run through the bluish forests and for Uramatar not to cover up animal tracks.

 Kaarle Krohn initially thought Juonetar was but a corruption of Johannes (John the Baptist).
-Later, he also suggested Juonetar could be the personification of juoni or ura ("track").
-Haavio connected the word to Karelian juoni ("line of reindeer; reindeer tracks in snow") and Sámi juone ("reindeer path; path of reindeer tracks in snow").
-Similarly, the Finnish word ura means "a narrow path; path of sheep" as well as a path made my cows.
+Later, he also suggested Juonetar could be the personification of juoni or ura 'track'.
+Haavio connected the word to Karelian juoni 'line of reindeer; reindeer tracks in snow' and Sámi juone 'reindeer path; path of reindeer tracks in snow'.
+Similarly, the Finnish word ura means a 'narrow path; path of sheep' as well as a path made by cows.
 With this connection, Uramatar would be synonymous with Juonetar in meaning.